Bira/octopus-carnival/_drafts/wir-mm-4e-grell.md

 Grells are sapient, but lone grells tend to lead a feral existence and behave pretty much like clever pretadors.
 Those tend to be exceptions, though.
 Grell most often organize themselves in hive-like colonies with dozens of individuals, led by the most intelligent and powerful among them.
+These colonies are expansionist, though they tend to see their territory more as a hunting ground than as any sort of empire.
+Grell colonies don't go for subtle manipulation, either.

 Grells have a venomous bite, and venomous spines on the tips of their tentacles.
 Their leaders are called Philosophers, and have stronger psychic powers on top of that.

+One interesting fact added by the Dungeon update is that brains are poisonous to grells!
+They'll eat every other bit of their victims, but will either discard the brains or keep them in reserve for trade if there's a mind flayer colony near their territory.

 ## The Numbers